 Dog puzzles are a great way of engaging your dog’s brain and providing them with much-needed mental stimulation.
-Not only do they stimulate your dog’s natural abilities of problem-solving, hunting and scent detection but they also help alleviate boredom.
+Not only do they stimulate your dog’s natural abilities of problem-solving, hunting, and scent detection, but puzzle toys also help alleviate boredom.

 Dog Puzzles, The basics

 Just like when we learn something for the first time, the process can be frustrating if the subject’s too hard.
-So, start your dog on something simple and work up to more complex puzzles.
+So, start your dog on something simple and work up to more complex puzzle toys.

 Food dispensing toys are a great place to start.
-While some dogs are more toy motivated, most dogs will work for food if the treats are high value enough.
+While some dogs are more motivated by dog toys, most dogs will work for food if the treats are high value enough.

-One of the other advantages of food puzzles is that they come in all shapes and sizes and many are suitable for your dog when they are alone (with caution).
+One of the other advantages of food dog puzzles is that they come in all shapes and sizes, and many are suitable for your dog when they are alone (with caution).

 Set your dog up for success.
 If your dog is struggling to work out what to do, help.
 It won’t benefit either of you if your dog gets frustrated or overwhelmed.

-There are many benefits to using puzzle toys and games not least that it will tire your dog.
-But puzzle toys do more than that; they can be a real aid in addressing problem behaviours.
+There are many benefits to using puzzle toys and games, not least that keeping your dog busy will tire them out.
+But puzzle toys do more than that; they can be a real aid in addressing problem behaviors.

-Not only do puzzles get a dog to use their brain but many of them encourage natural behaviours like sniffing and hunting for food, which provides the mental stimulation that leads to a happier dog.
+Dog puzzle toys get a dog to use their brains, but many encourage natural behaviors like sniffing and hunting for food, which provides the mental stimulation that leads to a happier dog.

-As scent is linked directly to a dog’s limbic system sniffing can positively affect their mood.
+As scent is linked directly to a dog’s limbic system, sniffing can positively affect its mood.

-So, puzzles that require your dog to ‘hunt’ for and smell out food can make your dog feel calm and happy.
-A perfect reason to use them with dogs that suffer from separation anxiety.
+So, a treat-dispensing puzzle toy that requires your dog to ‘hunt’ for and smell out food can make your dog feel calm and happy—a perfect reason to use them for dogs that suffer from separation anxiety.
 Similarly, an interactive dog puzzle that encourages your dog to hunt for toys is equally fun.

-So, here’s our favourite selection of puzzle toys suitable for both novice and experienced dogs.
+So, here’s our favorite selection of dog puzzle toys suitable for both novice and experienced dogs.

-- Fetch Toy: The KONG Extreme's unpredictable bounce makes for exciting games of fetch and other interactive play with your pet.
-This rubber toy is specifically designed for super power chewers and can...
+- Fetch and Chew Toy: The KONG Extreme's unpredictable bounce makes for exciting games of fetch and other interactive play with your pet.
+This is a fun way for extreme chewers to get the exercise they...

-- Great For Stuffing: The stuffable KONG Extreme is even more enticing when treat filled with bits of kibble, peanut butter, KONG Easy Treat, Snacks or Ziggies.
-Dishwasher safe for easy clean up.
-Bonus:...
+- Stuffing: The stuffable KONG Extreme is even more enticing when treat filled with bits of kibble, peanut butter, KONG Easy Treat, Snacks or Ziggies.
+Bonus: For an added challenge, freeze stuffed KONG...

 No list would be complete without the Kong.
 The Kong is the perfect interactive dog toy as it’s so versatile and can be used without or without treats.

-As a throw toy for a fetch game, as the unusual shape makes for an unpredictable bounce that dogs love.
-It can also be filled with treats or smeared with peanut butter for dogs that are new to puzzle toys.
+You can use it as a throw toy for a fetch game, as the unusual shape makes for an unpredictable bounce that dogs love.
+You can also fill this dog puzzle with treats or smear the outside with peanut butter for dogs that are new to puzzle toys.

-And once your dog is working for food, you can stuff the Kong with kibble or treats and freeze it to make a long-lasting and challenging popsicle for your dog to enjoy.
+Once your dog is working for food, you can stuff the Kong with kibble or treats and freeze it to make a long-lasting and challenging popsicle for your dog to enjoy.
 Or you can even hide a favorite dog toy inside for your dog to discover.

-- Toy, treat dispenser and interactive feeder all in one
+- Dog toy, treat dispenser, and interactive dog feeder all in one

 - Suitable for dry and wet food